 Back near the entrance, I passed by a museum which was unfortunately closed.
 Given the lack of information at the site itself, this seems like a good place to learn more about Uplistsikhe’s history.
 (The museum at Vardzia would also be closed without any explanation during my visit.)

 After hours on my feet, I sat down for a tasty meal at the cafe by the entrance.
 And then I went out to do some more walking, over to the nearest town on the other side of the river.
-Though I’d arrived in Uplistsikhe by hiring a taxi from Gori (more below), I opted for the marshrutka, or shared minivan, on the way back.
+Though I’d arrived in Uplistsikhe by hiring a taxi from Gori (more below), I opted for the marshrutka, or shared minivan, for the way back.

 The walk back is worth it for unique rock formations all along the left side of the road.
 I found myself stopping multiple times to admire the scenery.
 Eventually, I arrived at the bridge and walked across the river.
 And somewhere in town, according to my information, I’d be able to find a ride back to Gori.